Top 10 Cyber Security Terms Everyone Should Know in 2026

 Cyber security terminology refers to the collection of specific words, acronyms, and phrases used to describe concepts, tools, threats, and practices in the field of cyber defense.
 These common cyber security terms form the foundation for effective communication, learning, and response to evolving cyber threats.

-- Understanding basic cyber security concepts makes it easier for individuals and organizations to:
+Having a solid understanding of basic cyber security concepts makes it easier to:

 Refer these articles: